Mr. Douglas Tanner, Director of Financial Aid

 This program of education benefits is for reservists of the armed forces as well as the Army National Guard and the Air National Guard.
 For eligibility, a reservist must have a 6-year obligation to serve in the Selected Reserve, complete Initial Active Duty for Training, have a HS diploma or its equivalent, and remain in good standing in a drilling Selected Reserve Unit.
 If a student has a parent who is a military veteran, the student may qualify for help from the U.S. Department of Veterans Affairs.
 Benefits may be awarded for pursuit of associate, bachelor’s, or graduate degrees.
 Details are available in the VSU Office of Veterans Affairs.

-The Federal Graduate (PLUS) Loan is an educational loan for graduate students enrolled at least half-time.
-Financial need is not an eligibility requirement, but an acceptable credit rating is required.
-Loan eligibility is based on the Cost of Attendance minus all other aid received.
+This loan is an educational loan for graduate students enrolled at least half-time.
+Financial need is not an eligibility requirement, student borrowers must be credit worthy to qualify.
+Loan eligibility is based on the cost of attendance minus other aid received.
+A FAFSA is required.

 VSU Short-Term Loans